HaMerotz LaMillion 6: Leg 2 (Israel → United States)

-For this season's first Double Battle atop two adjacent rooftops in the Industry City complex, teams competed against each other in a tug of war match.
+For this season's first Duel atop two adjacent rooftops in the Industry City complex, teams competed against each other in a tug of war match.
 The first team to pull the other off of their rooftop received their next clue.
 The team that fell would have to wait for the next opponent.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.
 Teams made then their way to the nearby American Made Furniture outlet, where they voted for who they wished to Yield.